eudoxia0/eudoxia0.github.io/article/_posts/2023-06-27-concise-introduction-gnupg.md

 securely in some way.
 Establishing the secure channel is difficult.
 Public-key cryptography removes this problem.

-Public-key cryptography is computationally more expensive than symmetric cryptography.
-This gave rise to **hybrid ciphers**, which combine both, using public-key cryptography to establish the secure channel for exchanging a disposable, one-time-use symmetric key, and using the shared symmetric key for subsequent communication.

-Using hybrid cryptography, I can send you an encrypted email by:

-1. Generating a disposable symmetric key.
-1. Using your public key to encrypt the symmetric key.
-1. Using the symmetric key to encrypt my message.
-1. Then I send you both ciphertexts.
-1. You decrypt the symmetric key, and use it to decrypt the actual message.

-Hybrid ciphers are widely used: TLS, SSH, and GnuPG use them.

 A key concept in cryptography is **Kerckhoffs's principle**: a cryptosystem must be secure if _everything about it is known_ but the private key.
 Therefore a good cryptosystem is one that does not rely on secrecy of the algorithm or